top of page

 Work from Anywhere (WFA)

 We offer 1 week (5 working days) a year where you can work from anywhere.
-You need to ensure your hours are shifted or co-ordinated with your team to
+You need to ensure your hours are shifted or co-ordinated with your team to ensure all client needs & team needs can be accommodated.

 It is your responsibility to ensure WiFi is adequate for work requirements.